Explore UCD

 On completion of the module the student will be able to:

 2.)
-Demonstrate an understanding of the embryological process of organ and system development, structure and function of genes, and the complex interplay they have with environmental factors such as health, illness, treatment response, development of new diagnostics, targeted therapies and vaccines.
+Understand the embryological process of organ and system development, including the structure and function of genes and how they interact with environmental factors such as health, illness, treatment response, development of new diagnostics, targeted therapies, and vaccines.

 4.)
-Discuss and apply various therapeutic interventions to improve the hospital experience for children, demonstrating an understanding of the unique needs and responses of pediatric patients in a hospital setting.
+Describe various therapeutic interventions, such as complementary and music therapy to improve the hospital experience for children and young people, demonstrating an understanding of their unique needs and responses to hospitalization.

 Indicative Module Content: